infinum/frontend-handbook/React/React hooks.md

   const prevRef = useRef();

   useEffect(() => {
-    // runs on mount every update
-    prevRef.current = state;
+    // runs on mount and on each update prevRef.current = state;
   })

   // ...
 }
 ```
-You may think why can't we just do it without `useEffect`.
+You may think to yourself "Why can't we just do it without `useEffect`?".
 What's the difference?
-Well, there is thing called `not block rendering` (Concurrent Mode) and we can consider this as a kind of preparation for that feature.
+There is an upcoming React feature called [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html), so we can consider this approach as kind of a preparation for that feature.
 So, we don't want to call a function directly because it could slow down or even prevent things from rendering.
 We want to offload the [Side Effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)#:~:text=In%20computer%20science%2C%20an%20operation,the%20invoker%20of%20the%20operation.) somewhere else and leave the "main thread" intact and ready to execute.

 Useful links:
 1. [A Complete Guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect)